AlexRekish/dziwactwa/README.md

-# Персональный сайт с блогом и галереей
+# Personal SPA with blog and gallery

-Бэкенд: MongoDB 4.0, node.js 10.6.0
+Backend: MongoDB 4.0, node.js 10.9.0

-Фронтенд: React ^16.*.*
+Frontend: React ^16

-Для запуска сервера нужно добавить переменную окружения dziw_jwtSecret.
+For start the server you must to add the environment variable dziw_jwtSecret.
+For fast creating blog posts you can use npm run seed.